Skip to main content

 During the first week of April, the District conducted a successful hydrostatic pressure test on the 24-inch force main.
 The test was done as a precaution and further investigation into whether the pipe is stable for recommissioning.
 This test was the culmination of several weeks’ worth of preparations with several independent engineers and professionals.
 The results of the test indicated that the 24-inch force main meets sound engineering criteria and could be successfully placed back in service.
 As a result, the District, with support from independent engineers and in coordination with the Santa Barbara Airport, successfully recommissioned the 24-inch force main on May 1st.

-The District has continued sampling and monitoring water quality in the tributary, Tecolotito Creek, and the Goleta Slough.
-The District staff also completed updated training on the District’s Spill Emergency Response Plan (SERP) with an independent consultant, which included training on a few updates.
+The District continued sampling and monitoring water quality in the tributary, Tecolotito Creek, and the Goleta Slough for several months after the spill.
+The District staff completed updated training on the District’s Spill Emergency Response Plan (SERP) with an independent consultant, which included training on a few updates.
+And the District expanded the scope of its force main condition assessments, embarking on several more investigations, BAT assessments, infrastructure upgrades and interagency coordinations.
+This effort has become a “Force Main Action Plan” and the findings are intended to inform improvement projects to avoid future large spills.

 When was Goleta Beach closed?